 Dorothy Taft - Executive Director, The Market Project

-Dorothy has more than three decades of experience in US and international policy to advance human rights protection, democratic governance and civil society program development, as well as issues related to trauma healing.
+Dorothy Taft, currently Executive Director of The Market Project, has more than three decades of experience in US and international policy to advance human rights protection, democratic governance and civil society program development, as well as issues related to trauma healing.
 Before that, she was Director of USAID’s Office of Democracy and Governance; Chief of Staff and Deputy Chief of Staff for the US Commission on Security and Cooperation in Europe; Professional Staff for the House Foreign Affairs Subcommittee on Western Hemisphere; and Foreign Policy Legislative Assistant for a Member of the House Committee on Foreign Affairs.

-Piotr Trabinski is an Advisor to the Executive Director at the International Monetary Fund for the Swiss-Polish Constituency.
-He holds an M.A. in Law, and earned an Executive MA in National Security from The Institute of World Politics in Washington D.C.
-Prior to joining the IMS, he worked in the telecommunication and banking industry, achieving a managerial position in the global financial institution Banco Santander (Bank Zachodni WBK).
-His principal focus is on the strategic significance of cyberspace domain and its impact on international and domestic policies.
+As Alternate Executive Director for the Swiss-Polish Constituency at the International Monetary Fund (IMF), responsible for co-representing Azerbaijan, Kazakhstan, Kyrgyz Republic, Poland, Serbia, Switzerland, Tajikistan, Turkmenistan, and Uzbekistan, Mr. Trabinsky reviews the IMF's policies and member states' economic developments.
+He holds an M.A. in Law from Warsaw University, and an Executive M.A. in National Security from The Institute of World Politics in Washington D.C.
+Prior to joining the IMS, he worked in the telecommunication and banking industry, achieving a managerial position in the global financial institution Banco Santander.